Sabirabad (city)

-Sabirabad (also, Galagayin, Petropavlovka, and Petropavlovskoye) is a city in and the capital of the Sabirabad District of Azerbaijan.
+Sabirabad (also, Galagayin, Petropavlovka, and Petropavlovskoye) is the capital city of the Sabirabad District of Azerbaijan.
 The city was renamed in honor of the poet Mirza Alakbar Sabir.
 Sabirabad is the administrative center of Sabirabad District of the Republic of Azerbaijan.
 In 1935, the district received the status of subordinate city.
 Sabirabad is located on the right bank of the Kura River.
-In the vicinity of the city called Sugovushan, the Araz River is merged with the Kur River.
+In the vicinity of the city of Sugovushan, the Araz River is merged with the Kur River.

 History

-According to Gulistan Peace Treaty of 12 October 1813, part of the khanates of Azerbaijan was occupied by the Russians.
-The Mughan territory was also captured by Russia.
+The settlement was first founded by the Urartu Empire, which is modern-day Armenia.
+Sonner or later, losing control of the region to the Ottoman Turks.
+According to the Gulistan Peace Treaty of 12 October 1813, a part of the khanates of Azerbaijan was occupied by the Russians, as well as the territory of Mughan.
 As a result of the administrative territorial reforms carried out in Russia, a new territory—Javad Uyezd—was established in 1868.
-Later, a large group of Ukrainian peasants was settled in Javad, and the settlement was henceforth named Petropavlovka after 1888.
+Later, a large group of Ukrainian peasants was settled in Javad, and the settlement was referred to as Petropavlovka after 1888.